-Jean-Philippe, PhD, is an Assistant Professor of Finance at Ecole hôtelière de Lausanne (EHL) and Visiting Professor at the University of Fribourg (CH).
+Jean-Philippe, PhD, is an Associate Professor of Finance at Ecole hôtelière de Lausanne (EHL) and Visiting Professor at the University of Fribourg (CH).
 He holds a PhD from the University of Fribourg (CH) and has had working experience in Private Banking in Switzerland.
 His research interests focus on empirical corporate finance, family owned businesses, wine economics and asset-light strategies of hospitality companies.
 Jean-Philippe is a founding member of the Alliance for Research on Wine & Hospitality Management and Bordeaux Wine Economics.
 He has published in top-ranked peer-reviewed finance journals such as the Journal of Banking & Finance or Journal of Corporate Finance.
 He is also the author of a large number of publications on wine economics in the Journal of Wine Economics, Economic Modelling or Emerging Markets Review.
 He has contributed to book chapters and conference proceedings and was named researcher of the year 2016 at EHL.

 Dr Jean-Philippe Weisskopf